-(b) Nestlé S.A. shares delivered are valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date.
+(b) As from 2020, the Board is paid in arrears (25% in October 2020 and 75% in April 2021).
+The Nestlé S.A. shares equivalent to 50% of the annual remuneration will be delivered at the end of the Board year in April 2021.
+They will be valued at the closing price of the share on the SIX Swiss Exchange on the ex-dividend date 2021.

 (c) Since Company contributions to social security are based on full earnings, whereas benefits are capped, only contributions that lead to future benefits are included.
-The additional cost to the Company taking into account full social security employer contributions is CHF 130 745 in 2019.
-For details of additional fees, see page 39.
+The additional cost to the Company taking into account full social security employer contributions is CHF 147 792 in 2020.
+For details of additional fees, see page 41.